 We would like to obtain data from your health records so that we can understand more about your health and usage of health services (over a period of 12 months from involvement).

-You may also be asked to complete a health-related quality of life and satisfaction questionnaire (called, Measures of Health Benefits survey) after each consultation over a 9 month period.
+You may also be asked to complete a health-related quality of life and satisfaction questionnaire (called Measures of Health Benefits survey) after your menopause consultation.
 This will help us to understand in greater detail about your experiences of your health condition(s) and your experiences about the consultation process itself.

 With your consent, interviews and focus groups will be recorded via audio (e.g. over the phone, online or face-to-face).
 Group consultations will be recorded via audio when observations take place in-person and/or on video (e.g. using built-in recording functionality and/or video camera).
 Alternatively the researcher can take verbatim notes.